-- determination of the ultimate direction (strategy) and the appropriate means to pursue it (e.g., budget process and establishment of a business plan, issuance of all necessary directives and the establishment of a risk assessment and risk management system); - b determination of the organisation (e.g., decision on the governance structure of the company and the board); - c structuring of the accounting, financial control and financial planning systems (including monitoring the liquidity of the company); - d appointment, removal and succession planning of the persons entrusted with the management and representation (whereas the appointment of the top executive management must remain with the board, the appointment of the lower hierarchical levels may be delegated) and the decision upon the principles of remuneration; - e ultimate supervision of the persons entrusted with the management (including, inter alia, the implementation of a state-of-the-art internal control system and clear reporting lines); in particular with respect to the compliance with law, the articles of association and directives issued by the board; - f preparation of the annual report consisting of the financial statements (which have to include for listed companies, inter alia, the disclosure of board and senior management remuneration) and a narrative report on the business; - g preparation of the general meeting (which has to be held within six months after the end of each business year) and the implementation of its resolutions; and - h notification of the court in the event that the company is overindebted.
+- e ultimate supervision of management (including, inter alia, the implementation of a state-of-the-art internal control system and clear reporting lines); in particular with respect to the compliance with the law, the articles of association and the directives issued by the board; - f preparation of the annual report consisting of the financial statements (which have to include for listed companies, inter alia, the disclosure of board and senior management remuneration) and a narrative business report; - g preparation of the shareholder meeting (which has to be held within six months after the end of each business year) and the implementation of its resolutions; and - h notification of the court in the event that the company is over indebted.

-The position of the chair of the board is not provided for in detail by Swiss company law and no duties are explicitly assigned to his or her role.
-The chair is customarily appointed by the board members; however, the articles of association may also provide for a direct appointment by the shareholders' meeting (Article 712 I CO).
-In reality, the chair's function is, however, key to the proper functioning of the entire board and to an adequate working relationship between the board and senior management.
-The chair, inter alia, keeps direct contact with senior management (typically represented by the CEO), communicates and engages with important shareholders and stakeholders (in general together with the CEO), organises and conducts the board meetings and sets the agenda, and is, together with or subsidiarily to the CEO, the outside 'face' of the company and takes the lead in crisis situations.
+The position of the chair of the board is not provided for in detail by Swiss company law and not many duties are explicitly assigned to this role.
+The chair is customarily appointed by the board members; however, the articles of association may also provide for a direct appointment by the shareholders' meeting.13 In reality, the chair's function is key to the proper functioning of the entire board and to an adequate working relationship between the board and the management.
+The chair, inter alia, (1) keeps direct contact with senior management (typically represented by the CEO), (2) communicates and engages with important shareholders and stakeholders (in general together with the CEO), (3) organises and conducts the board meetings and sets their agendas, (4) is, together with or subsidiarily to the CEO, the outside 'face' of the company and (5) takes the lead in crisis situations.

-The question of combining the roles of the chair and the CEO in the same person has been and continues to be a subject of significant debate in Switzerland.
+The question of combining the roles of the chair and the CEO in the same person has been subject of significant debate in Switzerland.
 Although not explicitly excluded by the SCBP, the majority opinion nowadays, voiced in particular by professional shareholders' organisations, is that such a concentration of power does not represent best practice.
 However, even in large multinational companies a certain tradition of such combined roles exists, which was in general justified by efficient communication channels, faster decision time and a uniformity of decision-making that might be particularly important in crisis situations.
-The SCBP provides that, as a principle, 'a balance between direction and control should apply to the top of the company' and if the board decides that the role of the chair and of the CEO should be combined in one single individual, the SCBP recommends, for adequate control mechanisms, possibly appointing an experienced non-executive member as independent lead director.
-One of the roles of an independent lead director is to convene and chair meetings of the board on his or her own when necessary.
+The SCBP provides that, as a principle, 'a balance between direction and control should apply to the top of the company' and if the board decides that the role of the chair and of the CEO should be combined in one single individual, the SCBP recommends, for adequate control mechanisms, to appoint an experienced non-executive member as independent lead director.
+One of the roles of an independent lead director is to convene and chair meetings of the board when necessary.

-The board is required when fulfilling its tasks to observe the following: the duty of care and loyalty; the duty of confidentiality; and the duty to treat shareholders equally (Article 717 CO).
-The (corporate) principle of equal treatment of shareholders does not require the board to an identical treatment of all shareholders; it must, however, make sure that shareholders be equally treated in comparable circumstances.
-This principle is of particular significance in relation to communication with and information provided to shareholders.
-The principle of equal treatment of shareholders is more vigorously applied in listed companies because of capital markets and stock exchange regulations, but even there, large shareholders often get more information than retail shareholders, which is permissible as long as this information is not price-sensitive.
+The board is required when fulfilling its tasks to observe the duty of care and loyalty, the duty of confidentiality and the duty to treat shareholders equally.14 The (corporate) principle of equal treatment of shareholders does not require the board to an identical treatment of all shareholders; it must, however, make sure that shareholders be equally treated in comparable circumstances.
+This principle is of particular significance in relation to the communication with and information provided to shareholders.
+It is more vigorously applied in listed companies because of capital markets and stock exchange regulations, but even there, large (institutional) shareholders often get more information than retail shareholders, which is permissible as long as this information is not pricesensitive or mitigated by confidentiality undertakings and contractual agreements not to trade on information received.